Gwalior: Waterways

 The Tigra Dam is located on the outskirts of the city.
 The dam is now being used to store water from the Sank river and supply water to the city.
 The reservoir is used for leisure activities including speed boating, paddle boating, and water scooters.

 The Swarna Rekha river is a reconstructed part of the Swarna Rekha river which was dried during the British raj.
 Boat rides run between Padav in central Gwalior to Gwalior Zoo.

 Parks and gardens

-The Lashkar part of Gwalior has many parks, including the Phool Bagh, or the garden of flowers, built to welcome the Prince of Cambridge and the Italian Garden – the garden which was used by the Scindias as a place of relaxation, is Italian in architecture with a water pool surrounded by musical fountains.
+The Lashkar part of Gwalior has many parks, including the Phool Bagh, or the garden of flowers, built to welcome the Prince of Cambridge.

+Italian Garden – the garden which was used by the Scindias as a place of relaxation, is Italian in architecture with a water pool surrounded by musical fountains.
 Ambedkar Park and Gandhi Park are other prominent parks.

 Gwalior Zoo provides a home for white tigers, serpents, golden pheasants, sambar, hyena, bison, and others.